 LINEN TEA TOWELS

 Linen is a great choice for kitchen textiles, not only because it give a beautiful French farmhouse feel to the home.
 It’s considered an eco-friendly material because of its durability and because it requires less pesticides and water to grow than cotton.
-The Italian stripe linen tea-towel* by The Linen Works comes in four colours.
+This Italian stripe linen tea-towel* by The Linen Works comes in four colours.
 Their linens are grown and manufactured in Europe and are largely made from French and Belgian flax.

 ▲